Biodegradable plastic: Polylactic acid (PLA)

-Polylactic acid is thermoplastic aliphatic polyester synthesized from renewable biomass, typically from fermented plant starch such as from corn, cassava, sugarcane or sugar beet pulp.
+Polylactic acid is thermoplastic aliphatic polyester synthesized from renewable biomass, typically from fermented plant starch such as from maize, cassava, sugarcane or sugar beet pulp.
 In 2010, PLA had the second-highest consumption volume of any bioplastic of the world.

 PLA is compostable, but non-biodegradable according to American and European standards because it does not biodegrade outside of artificial composting conditions (see § Compostable plastics).

 Starch blends

 Starch blends are thermoplastic polymers produced by blending starch with plasticizers.
 Because starch polymers on their own are brittle at room temperature, plasticizers are added in a process called starch gelatinization to augment its crystallization.
 While all starches are biodegradable, not all plasticizers are.
 Thus, the biodegradability of the plasticizer determines the biodegradability of the starch blend.

 Biodegradable starch blends include starch/polylactic acid, starch/polycaprolactone, and starch/polybutylene-adipate-co-terephthalate.

 Others blends such as starch/polyolefin are not biodegradable.